The Definition Of Palliative Care vs. Hospice Care

 Palliative care vs. hospice – defining palliative.

-Unlike hospice, palliative care can be performed for non-terminal patients.
+Unlike hospice, palliative care can be performed for non-terminal patients in their preferred location.
 It is in fact to help people live longer, happier lives.

 As mentioned above, palliative care is included within hospice care to keep hospice patients comfortable.
 However, for non-terminal patients, palliative care is about managing the symptoms and side-effects of life-limiting and chronic illness.
 Therefore, you can receive palliative care at the same time you receive treatment meant to cure your illness.

-Consider illnesses like heart disease, HIV/AIDS, Multiple Sclerosis, the side-effects of chemotherapy.
-Palliative care, also performed in a patient’s preferred location, looks to make these conditions as manageable as possible so they don’t interfere with the patients’ lives.
+Consider illnesses like heart disease, HIV/AIDS and Multiple Sclerosis.
+Palliative care looks to make these conditions as manageable as possible so they don’t interfere with the patients’ lives.

 Someone can receive palliative care at any stage of an illness, whereas hospice care is only appropriate at an end-of-life stage.